 - You don’t have sufficient rank within the Federation/Empire/Alliance

-Apart from the first, the others can be improved by taking on related jobs of that type.
-In the case of attaining ranks in the Federation or Empire there is an added benefit of gaining access to buying some of the higher end ships such as the Imperial Clipper.
+Improving your reputation with a faction and superpower by taking on their missions can be highly beneficial in the long term.
+In the case of the Federation or Empire you’ll be able to gain access to buying some of the higher end ships such as the Federal Corvette or Imperial Clipper.

-Another benefit to gaining reputation and ranking up through jobs is gaining system permits which gives players access to locations denied to others.
-Sol (our own solar system) is locked behind a Federation permit so if you’re curious to check out the old stomping ground you’ll need to run a few jobs.
+Another benefit to ranking up is gaining system permits to restricted systems.
+Sol (our own solar system) is locked behind a Federation permit so if you’re curious to check out the old stomping ground you’ll need to run a few jobs to get there and rank up to Petty Officer.
 There’s a pretty good list here on the Frontier Forums that will give you an idea of what’s currently known.

 Trucking it and Digging it